Which mulch is best to use in winter?

 Words: Nadene Hall

-If you have a bare garden over winter, then mulching will save you time clearing opportunistic weeds, plus it’s good for your soil.
+If you have a bare garden over winter, then mulching saves you time clearing opportunistic weeds, plus it’s good for your soil.

-If your timing is off and you haven’t got a green cover crop in for winter, or you’ve just run out of time to get a crop in for over-wintering, then you may end up with a patch of garden bed that is just bare soil.
+If your timing is off and you haven’t got a green cover crop in for winter, or you’ve just run out of time to get any winter food crops in, you may end up with areas of bare soil.

-But leaving it bare isn’t good for the soil, as it can affect all those beneficial soil microbes you need to keep healthy, plus weeds tend to like to fill the void.
+But leaving it bare isn’t good for it, affecting beneficial soil microbes you need to keep healthy, plus weeds tend to like to fill the void.